da03/model_criticism/README.md

         --num_samples 10000
 ```

+(If would be nice if you have bandwidth for running this setting, if not please just ignore this setting).
 For the W/ Title setting:

 ```
 export SAVE_FOLDER=language_model_checkpoints/GPT-Neo/With_Title
 python scripts/generate/sample_LM.py \